sonyxperiadev/dataflow/README.md

   client -> server {
     operation = "Request /"
-  }
+    description = `User navigates with a browser to see some content.` }
   server -> logs {
     operation = "Log"
     data = `The user
             IP address.`
+    description = `Logged to a ELK stack.`
   }
   server -> client {
     operation = "Response"
     data = "User Profile"
-  }
+    description = `The server responds with some HTML.` }
   analytics <- client {
     operation = "Log"
     data = "Page Navigation"
+    description = `The Google Analytics plugin sends navigation data to Google.`
   }
 }
 ```